pnadon/scheduler_bot/README.md

 5. `?timezone -7`: Sets your timezone to -7:00. -7 == -700.

 ## TODO
-1. split data by server members
+1. isolate data by server